melexis/warnings-plugin/README.rst

 command line arguments to command (if it supports outputting errors to file instead of stderr).
 Be aware that some commands print warnings on stdout.

+Also warnings plugin log files need to be the last argument as otherwise the arguments after that are discarded, because they are considered as command arguments (with or without command flag).

 ------------
 Pipe example
 ------------